georgelroberts/the100game/README.md

 - Anything else -> 6 cards each.
 On a player's turn, they must play two (or more if they wish) cards on any of the central piles.
 To end the player's turn, the then pick up cards until they reach the maximum number of cards.
+A player is only allowed limited communication with other players: They may say if they want to go on a pile and if they have a close card, but they must not tell any fellow players what cards they have (i.e. any numbers).

 The game is won when the players have played all their cards in the correct order and the deck is empty.